Flu facts and how to protect yourself

 No!
-The part of the flu virus which causes infection is destroyed - so you can’t get flu from vaccination.
-You might have a sore arm from the needle.
-If you feel poorly afterwards, you may have picked up another virus – typically, there are lots at this time of year.
+The part of the flu virus which causes infection is destroyed so you can’t get flu from the vaccine.
+If you feel poorly afterwards, you may have picked up another virus – there are lots at this time of year.

 If it’s genuine flu, you’ll know about it!
 Don’t take the risk – get vaccinated to protect yourself and others.

 The children’s nasal spray can’t cause flu either.
-After having the nasal spray, some children might get a runny or blocked nose but this is mild in comparison to them having flu.
+Some children might get a runny or blocked nose but this is mild in comparison to them having flu.